hardbyte/partysense/README.md

 ## South

-South is a database migration tool that we should be using.
+South is a database migration tool that we use to deal with changing schemas.

-Start with a new schema migration per app:

-    ./manage.py migrate myapp 0001 --fake

-on every machine that has a copy of the codebase (make sure they were up-to-date with models and schema first).

-Then when the schema changes (new fields etc) make a migration:
+When the database schema changes (add or remove fields or new models etc) make a migration for the appropriate `app` (event/music/dj/psauth etc):

     ./manage.py schemamigration event --auto

 This will create a migration in `event/migrations/0002_auto__description`.
 Look at the generated code and write forwards and backwards migrations.

-To apply the migration run:
+To apply all migrations run:

-    ./manage.py migrate event
+    ./manage.py migrate

+Note Django 1.7 comes with its own schema migration tool based on South so if/when we upgrade django we should be careful to document the changes for this tool.

 ## Amazon API